Know Grow Serve

 First row: from left to right: Naomie, Nathanael, sister Rose, Noshon, Me.
 Germain, Evangelist Liberisse, Elder Moise, Elder Dominique, brother Samuel, brother Dumas, Elder Marcel

-Later that year, as we were getting ready to move to Fredericksburg, my family met a young Haitian woman named sister Catherine D. Duclona at the High-Point Wal-Mart.
-A few weeks later, on May 18th we met her husband brother Junior Duclona.
-On that day, we had our first prayer with a Fredericksburg resident in their apartment.
-After the prayer was over and not knowing the reason we were moving to the area, sister Catherine prophesied by saying "All we need now is a place to start an Haitian church here in Fredericksburg".
+Later that year, as we were getting ready to move to Fredericksburg, my family met a young Haitian woman at the High-Point Wal-Mart.
+A few weeks later, on May 18th we met her husband.
+On that day, we had our first prayer with a Fredericksburg resident in their own apartment.
+After the prayer was over and not knowing the reason we were moving to the area, the sister prophesied by saying "All we need now is a place to start a Haitian church here in Fredericksburg".

 Second Row: From left to right: brother Daniel, Pastor Raymond, sister Luriane, brother Woody